rajbot/ranchtronix/_posts/2006-01-25-SykesHotSprings.md

 # Seekrit spots and Spring Directions:

 We found several great alternatives to the designated campsites.
-I'd recommend them to anyone thinking of going - *especially* over the first obvious campsite, Terrace, which has terrible feng shui.
+I'd recommend them to anyone thinking of going - *especially* over the first obvious campsite, '''Terrace''', which has terrible feng shui.
 Some are visible on the topo.

-The springs are on the way to The Beach, directions below.
+The springs are on the way to '''The Beach''', directions below.

 ## 'The Feng Shui doesn't Smell of Cold Poo' - Near Terrace (6 miles in):

-The trail goes around a bend and over a small hilltop/saddle flat spot before plunging into the dank dark pit of Terrace camp.
+The trail goes around a bend and over a small hilltop/saddle flat spot before plunging into the dank dark pit of '''Terrace''' camp.
 From the flat  spot a ridge extends towards the river away from the mountain, going slightly upwards before heading down to the river.
 Turn towards the  river, and bushwhack, and *keep bushwhacking* until the ridge obviously begins to fall away.
-You'll find a good open spot with a great view to the East, (including the better 'Bald Spot',) a fire ring and conveniently-placed boulder serving as a table.
+You'll find a good sheltered-but-open spot with a great view to the East, (including the better '''Bald Spot''',) a fire ring and conveniently-placed boulder serving as a table.
 No trail there: very likely to be unoccupied.

 topo map: [http://tinyurl.com/22p4r](http://tinyurl.com/22p4r)